Skip to main content

 • How likely is it that the recipient’s body will reject the transplant?

-There are two major categories of conditioning, drugs that target stem cells and drugs that target immune cells.
+There are two major categories of conditioning medications; those that target stem cells in the bone marrow and those that target immune cells throughout the body.
 They have different goals.
 HSCT recipients may have one or both types of conditioning before treatment.
+Because these medications destroy cells, they are called chemotherapy, even when they are used in people that do not have cancer.

-Conditioning targeting stem cells uses chemotherapy drugs to reduce the number of stem cells in the recipient's bone marrow.
-Doctors call this myelosuppression.
-The goal is to make space in the recipient's bone marrow for the donor stem cells to engraft.
+Conditioning targeting stem cells uses chemotherapy drugs to reduce the number of stem cells in the recipient's bone marrow (myelosuppression).
+The goal is to make space in the recipient's bone marrow for the donor stem cells.
 There are several intensities of myelosuppressive conditioning.
 They use the same drugs, such as busulfan or melphalan, but vary in the dose and number of drugs used.
 The three categories of myelosuppressive conditioning include:

-• Reduced-intensity conditioning (RIC): This type of conditioning uses lower doses of chemotherapy drugs to achieve full replacement of the recipient's stem cells but with less toxicity.
+• Reduced-intensity conditioning (RIC): This type of conditioning uses lower doses of chemotherapy to achieve full replacement of the recipient's stem cells but with less toxicity.
 Successful RIC makes enough empty space for donor stem cells to land and grow.
 Use of RIC means less severe side effects and lower risk.
 But because RIC uses lower doses, there is a greater chance that replacement of the recipient's stem cells will be incomplete when compared with MAC.
-This means the recipient’s immune system might not be fully functioning after the transplant.
-For example, the recipient might still need lifelong immunoglobulin replacement treatment.
+This means a higher risk that some of the recipient’s stem cells might remain post-transplant.
+For most conditions, this may still be enough to correct the underlying immune disorder.

-Conditioning targeting immune cells uses drugs to reduce the T and B cells in the recipient’s immune system.
+Conditioning targeting immune cells uses medications to reduce the T and B cells in the recipient’s immune system.
 Doctors call this immunosuppression.
 The goal is to protect the donor stem cells from being attacked by the recipient’s immune cells.
-There are two categories of immunosuppressive drugs:
+There are two categories of immunosuppressive medications:

-• Antibody-based drugs: Antibody-based drugs, also called serotherapy, use antibodies to target the recipient’s immune cells with the goal of decreasing the risk of graft rejection.
+• Antibody-based medications: Antibody-based medications, also called serotherapy, use antibodies to target and destroy the recipient’s immune cells with the goal of decreasing the risk of graft rejection.
 Examples include alemtuzumab and ATG (anti-thymocyte globulin).

-• Chemotherapy drugs: Some chemotherapy drugs kill immune cells, but not stem cells.
+• Chemotherapy medications: Some chemotherapy medications kill immune cells but not stem cells.
 Examples include cyclophosphamide and fludarabine.

 Conditioning can have short-term side effects and long-term risks.
-Short-term side effects are temporary and usually subside when the treatment starts working.
+Short-term side effects are temporary and usually go away when the new donor cells start growing.
 Long-term side effects may appear months or years after conditioning.
-In addition, some short-term side effects may become chronic and last a long time.
+On rare occasions, short-term side effects become chronic and last a long time.

-Short-term side effects may be mild to severe:
+Short-term side effects can be mild or severe.
+Some examples include:

-• Mucositis and nausea, vomiting, diarrhea: Chemotherapy can damage the lining of the mouth, throat, stomach, and intestines.
-This can be very mild or more problematic depending on the intensity of the conditioning regimen.
+• Inflammation of mucous membranes (mucositis) and nausea, vomiting, diarrhea: Chemotherapy can damage the lining of the mouth, throat, stomach, and intestines.
+The damage can be very mild or more problematic depending on the conditioning regimen.
 Recipients may have sores, drooling, nausea, pain, vomiting, diarrhea, and sometimes bleeding.
 These side effects can be treated with pain medications, anti-nausea medications, and nutrition and fluid support such as a feeding tube.
+They occur when the body’s defenses are very low, and start to heal once the new cells grow, usually within a few weeks to months after the transplant.

-• Vital organs, such as the brain, lungs, kidneys, and liver, may be harmed.
+• Harm to vital organs, such as the brain, lungs, kidneys, and liver.
+These organs are all very closely monitored during the transplant period, particularly if their function was already affected prior to the transplant.
 Sometimes these complications can be treated with medication.

-Any one of these long-term complications is infrequent, but recipients and their families should know that they do sometimes occur:
+These long-term complications do not happen frequently, but recipients and their families or caregivers should know that they do sometimes occur [3]:

 • Chronic problems from harm to vital organs, such as the brain, lungs, kidney, and liver.
 Sometimes these complications can be treated with medication.

-• Bone growth suppression, which may result in shortened stature as an adult.
+• Reduced bone growth, which may result in shortened height as an adult.

-• Endocrine abnormalities, such as growth hormone deficiency, hypothyroidism (underactive thyroid), and ovarian and testicular dysfunction.
+• Endocrine abnormalities, such as growth hormone deficiency, underactive thyroid (hypothyroidism), and ovarian and testicular dysfunction.

 • Reduced fertility.